CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * you can access or import data only data stored in SD Connect using the Data Gateway application (see below for more information);

 * the copy-paste function from your computer/laptop to the browser visualizing your virtual Desktop is entirely disabled for security reasons.
-You can anyhow use this function inside your browser.
+You can anyhow use this function inside your virtual desktop.

 You can close your connection to your virtual Desktop in two ways:

 1.  _Log out_ from your Desktop (in the workspace view, top right corner of the browser, select your _username_ and _log out_).
 This will close all applications in your virtual Desktop and disconnect the work session.
 You will be able to access the virtual Desktop at any time after logging in to the services.

-2. If you started a data analysis programmatically (you are running a script) you can close the browser window.
-This doesn't interfere with the processes running.
-Thus, when you reconnect to your Desktop, you have all your tools and interfaces still open and can continue working.
+2. If you close the browser window with out logging out, the desktop stays active.
+However you can reconnect this destop  only by using the very same browser that you used to open the connections.
 However, remember to log out from the Desktop once the analysis is finished.
 If you leave more than ten connections open, you will be unable to re-access the services.

 !!!
 Note